- Advanced Ordering (AO) Service Type: Item Selection Logic for a Personal Menu

 Advanced Ordering (AO) Service Type: Item Selection Logic for a Personal Menu

-When a resident/patient's profile is set up with the Advanced Ordering service type for a meal period, the menu items available to serve on their personal menu are based on the person’s diet order, any diet restrictions set against the diet type, their allergens, and personal menu “do not serve” customizations.
+When a resident/patient's profile is set up with the Advanced Ordering service type, the menu items available for selection on their personal menu are based on their assigned diet order and allergens, and personal menu “do not serve” customizations.

-The selection logic to determine items available on a personal menu is as follows:
+The selection logic to determine items available on a personal menu for the advanced ordering service type is as follows:

 - The system determines if a choice 1 item can be served.